-Pursuant to section 308.4.1 of the Ohio Revised Code, the burning and/or possession of candles, incense, and similar materials is a fire hazard and is prohibited in public spaces, residence hall rooms, sorority suites and on exterior window sills.
+Pursuant to section 1301:7-7-03(H)(4)(a) of the Ohio Administrative Code, the burning and/or possession of candles, incense, and similar materials is a fire hazard and is prohibited in public spaces, residence hall rooms, sorority suites, and on exterior window sills.
 The storage and use of flammable fluid is prohibited.

-Smoke- and Tobacco-Free Environment
+Smoke-Free and Tobacco-Free Environment